 - Plan time away for yourself: Organizations include paid time off in their benefits packages for a reason and it’s important to utilize it in a way that decreases stress and gives your brain the chance to reset.

-changing your environment every once in a while.
+If you are unable to change your remote work set-up or take the necessary amount of breaks you need every single day, try changing your environment every once in a while.
 It can make a big difference in your workflow and how you feel.
 Avoid work-from-home burnout or that afternoon slump by changing your remote routine with these suggestions!
 Let us know in the comments how it’s helped you.